 inside our lives – nothing else can do.” – Yehudi Menuhin, violinist

-Listening Training can help improve concentration,communication skills, and zest for life in general.
-All very useful for any one of us, but specifically useful for those who have sought solace in their lives through addictive behaviour.
+Listening Training can help improve concentration, communication skills, and sense of wellbeing in general.
+All very useful for each one of us, but specifically useful for those who have sought solace in their lives through addictive behaviour.

-Research suggests that at least one in ten of us is susceptible to the unstoppable need to eat, drink, smoke, gamble, shop, or attempt risky sexual endeavours far beyond the point that we generally call ‘normal’.
+Research suggests that at least one in ten of us is susceptible to the unstoppable need to eat, drink, smoke, gamble, shop, or attempt risky sexual endeavours beyond the point that we generally call ‘normal’.
+This will mostly go totally unnoticed – and to some extent are even incorporated in our way of living.
+Yet there are some that create a direct threat to a person’s health and environment.
+And that is generally where the trouble starts.

 In case you are interested in this Listening Training for yourself, or someone you like to see get better, feel free to get in touch with us, either by phone or e-mail.